-Once the population segment is defined then maintenance must begin within the intervals as outlined for the device described in the Tables (Table 1-1 through Table 1-5).
-Time intervals can be lengthened provided the last year's worth of components tested (or the last 30 units maintained, whichever is more) had fewer than 4% countable events.
+Once the population segment is defined then maintenance must begin within the intervals as outlined for Level 1-monitoring, the device described in the Tables (Table 1-a), 1-1 through Table 1-5).
+Time intervals can be lengthened provided the last year's worth of devices components tested (or the last 30 units maintained, whichever is more) had fewer than 4% countable events.
 It is notable that 4% is specifically chosen because an entity with a small population (60 units) would have to adjust its time intervals between maintenance if more than 1 countable event was found to have occurred during the last analysis period.
-A smaller percentage would require that entity to adjust the time interval between maintenance activities if even one unit is found out of tolerance or causes a Misoperation.
+A smaller percentage would require that entity to adjust the time interval between maintenance activities if even one unit is found out of tolerance or causes a mis-operationMisoperation.